 We know that some stem cells known as pericytes can differentiate into neuronal cells.
 This fact is being used in neurology for the treatment of degenerative and traumatic diseases of the nervous system i.e., Alzheimer’s disease, Parkinson’s disease or even for the regeneration of neuronal tissue after a thromboembolic stroke.
 Scientists hope to rebuild the nervous system using stem cell therapy.
-This therapy may be useful in treatment of spinal cord injuries.
-Transplanted stem cell can promote axonal growth providing at least partial functional recovery.
-This technique is being suggested for treatment of paralysis due to spinal cord injury, but this requires a lot more research.
+This therapy may be useful in the treatment of spinal cord injuries.
+Transplanted stem cells can promote axonal growth providing at least partial functional recovery.
+This technique is being suggested for the treatment of paralysis due to spinal cord injury, but this requires a lot more research.

 Stem cell therapy is being used in the field of ophthalmology.
 A common and prevalent disease in diabetic patients known as “diabetic retinopathy” is the focal point.
 Some specialized stem cells secrete different growth factors that have protective effects on the retina.
 Stem cells may reduce the risk of vessel blockage which is the major cause of retinal degeneration and defects, thereby protecting the retina.
 Currently, stem cell therapy is available only for early retinopathy and not for advanced, proliferating types of this disease.
 Besides the retina, the cornea (the transparent layer above the eyeball) is an important ophthalmic structure and also prone to trauma or degenerative changes.
 Stem cell therapy is being used in corneal regeneration.
 Researchers have proposed that stem cells from an area of the eye known as limbus can be used to treat corneal damage.
 This therapy has a surprising success rate that many healthcare authorities have approved for use in Europe.

-Unlike the smooth and skeletal muscles, which have a regenerative capability, cardiac muscles do not have regenerative capability at all.
+Unlike the smooth and skeletal muscles, which have a regenerative capability, cardiac muscles do not have the regenerative capability at all.
 When cardiac muscles are injured due to any reason i.e., ischemia, coronary obstruction, arrhythmia or physical trauma etc., the main problem that arises is that the damaged tissue is replaced by scar tissue instead of new cardiac tissue formation.
-This further leads to weakness of heart.
+This further leads to weakness of the heart.
 Scientists are suggesting nowadays to use pluripotent stem cells that can be transplanted into an injured heart so that they can grow into new cardiac tissue.

-For many other diseases like acquired immune deficiency syndrome AIDS, osteoporosis, myelomas etc. stem cell therapy is now a main focus of medical researchers.
+For many other diseases like acquired immune deficiency syndrome AIDS, osteoporosis, myelomas etc. stem cell therapy is now the main focus of medical researchers.
 In the near future, scientists aim to eradicate these genetic disorders even before birth during intrauterine life.
 Hope the future will be free of these lethal disorders!

 Summing up the discussion, let us have a brief review.
 Stem cells are those which have the ability of self-renewal.
 These are non-functional immature cells that in times of need differentiate into mature functional cells.
 According to their potency, they can be divided into totipotent (the true stem cells, also known as embryonic stem cells), pluripotent, multipotent, oligopotent and unipotent stem cells, all other types being called adult stem cells.
-They are located at various regions of the body.
+They are located in various regions of the body.
 They maintain a reserve of cells that can differentiate into other types so as to maintain a continuous supply of functionally active cells where cells are being lost due to general wear and tear or any physical trauma.

-Specific examples of stem cells found in the human body are pluripotent hematopoietic stem cells found in bone marrow that give rise to blood cells, multipotent pericytes present along continuous capillaries that can develop into vascular endothelial cells, vascular smooth muscle cells and fibroblasts.
+Specific examples of stem cells found in the human body are pluripotent hematopoietic stem cells found in the bone marrow that give rise to blood cells, multipotent pericytes present along continuous capillaries that can develop into vascular endothelial cells, vascular smooth muscle cells and fibroblasts.
 Occasionally, pericytes present along brain capillaries can give rise to neuronal tissue.
-Keratinocytes in skin and hepatocytes in the liver are classic examples of unipotent stem cells.
+Keratinocytes in the skin and hepatocytes in the liver are classic examples of unipotent stem cells.
 Stem cells are nowadays being used in disease cure and prevention, known as stem cell therapy or stem cell transplant.
-An advanced and highly successful (relative to others) is bone marrow transplant.
-Bone marrow transplant is being carried out to treat thalassemia, leukemia, aplastic anemia, multiple myeloma, and plasma cell disorders etc. There are multiple risks including transplant rejection and infections due to suppressed immunity.
+An advanced and highly successful (relative to others) is a bone marrow transplant.
+Bone marrow transplant is being carried out to treat thalassemia, leukaemia, aplastic anaemia, multiple myeloma, and plasma cell disorders etc. There are multiple risks including transplant rejection and infections due to suppressed immunity.

 Stem cells are an active area of research in biotechnology-like fields.
-Researchers are trying to figure out treatment of multiple congenital anomalies and late on-set genetic disorders.
-In the future, stem cell therapy is being suggested for treatment of degenerative neuronal diseases like Parkinson’s disease using pericytes.
+Researchers are trying to figure out the treatment of multiple congenital anomalies and late on-set genetic disorders.
+In the future, stem cell therapy is being suggested for the treatment of degenerative neuronal diseases like Parkinson’s disease using pericytes.
 For spinal cord injuries especially paralysis due to spinal damage, stem cell therapy is being proposed.
-Same is the case in the field of ophthalmology for treatment of diabetic retinopathy.
+The same is the case in the field of ophthalmology for the treatment of diabetic retinopathy.
 A major problem in cardiac diseases is that cardiac tissue cannot regenerate.
 Researchers are trying to implant stem cells so that this problem can be overcome.
 Future horizons for stem cell therapy are very vast.